fluendo/cerbero/docs/fridge.md

 name:

 * The recipe content
+* The commit hash a recipe is pointing to
 * Any of the patches' content, or a new one is added
-* The commit hash a recipe is pointing to
+* Any of the values of the variants
 * If `strict_recipe_checksum=True`
   * Any of the non-builtin parent's classes of the recipe
   * Any of the recipe dependencies